Being South Australia’s largest mountain range makes the rugged Flinders Ranges one of the most visited places in the country of Australia.

 Note, Warren Gorge access is a paid access, but they have a great system where you put the money in an envelope and display a ticket on the vehicle dashboard.
 Camping is also available here too.

 Wirrabara Painted Silos

 The Wirrabara painted silos are just finished and well worth a visit.
 Turn up the side street from the Wirrabara pub and you will find them.
 They are so new, we found many locals did not even know where they were!

 Get your hiking boots ready because this will be one of the most memorable hikes of your life at Mt.
 Remarkable.
 Hope you will love the beautiful views of the historic towns that can be seen from different vantage points on this hike.

-There is a point on this mountain where an aircraft crashed in the year 1980.
+There is a point on this mountain in the rugged Flinders Ranges where an aircraft crashed in the year 1980.
 There were no survivors in the crash.
 As you pass this spot, you will see some of the remains of this plane still in the area.
 It ends up being a walk into and through history.
 Hope you will take time to reflect on how far we have come.
 While there are areas on the trail with ‘scree’, most of it is great assures you of a great hike.